DSACMS/dedupliFHIR/README.md

 ## About the Project
 As part of the Affordable Care Act, and attempts to reduce costs/utilization/expenditures, ACOS were created; Accountable care organizations.

 Currently, ACO health metrics are self-reported and can result in duplicate records.
-This tool seeks to leverage existing open source AI data linkage technology to help increase the quality of reported health data.

-This tool was made to target the FHIR (and later QRDA) file formats of ACO reported health metrics.
+DedupliFHIR is a tool that leverages existing open source AI data linkage libraries to help improve the quality of reported health data.
+This tool’s initial release targets the FHIR data format for ACO reported eCQM metrics.
+Future releases are planning to support QRDA formats, as well as generic .csv and other text formats.

 This project originated from the CMS Open Source Community as a resource ACOs can use when preparing their patient records submission.

 ### Installation